Transition Partners

 Dawn Campbell, ACC

-I'm the founder of Transition Partners, an independent practice in organizational change and performance, leadership development, and team coaching.
+Transition Partners is the practice Susan Michalik and I run together, working in organizational change and performance, leadership development, and team coaching.
+I started it on my own.
+It is ours now, and the work is better for it.
 I hold a Professional Certificate in Team and Systemic Coaching from Henley Business School.

 "You get the strategic perspective of a senior executive, the practical mindset of a doer, and the human insight of a credentialed coach.
 This combination means we tackle hard problems together - with warmth, courage, and pragmatism."